carlosjzamoras/A-B-Testing-Red-and-White-Wine/README.md

 white_wine_df.drop(index = lower_array_white,inplace = True)
 white_wine_df.drop(index= upper_array_white, inplace = True)
 ```
 We quickly check the descriptive statitics of the quality column of the red and white wine data sets after removing the outliers.
-We also redraw the box-and-whisker plot as a double check.
+We also redraw the box-and-whisker plot.

 ```python
 #Quickly Check the descriptive statistics of red and white wine